-Sometimes it is necessary to stop processing of a chain in order to prevent successive components to be executed.
+Sometimes it is necessary to stop processing of a chain in order to prevent successive middlewares to be executed.
 For example if one wants to handle an AJAX request and prevent the default dispatching.
-This can be done by setting the cancel parameter of the ComponentChain:
+This can be done by returning a response instead of invoking the next middleware: